Jack-Anstey/Jack-Anstey/README.md

 <h1>Introduction</h1>

 <p>Hello!
 My name is Jack Anstey.
-I am double major in Computer Science and in Math & Political Science at Emory University.
+I am a double major in Computer Science and in Math & Political Science at Emory University.
 You can read more about my previous work and things about me at my website <a href = "https://jackanstey.com/" target="_blank">here</a>.</p>

 <p>I am also a GitHub Campus Expert where I will be enriching and creating technical communities on Emory's Campus.</p>